Skip to content

 Environment Location

-Container /data/resources/pre-run-scripts/
+Inside Container /data/resources/pre-run-scripts/

-Host {Installation Directory}/data/resources/pre-run-scripts/
+On Host Machine {Installation Directory}/data/resources/pre-run-scripts/

 1.3 Restart DataFlux Func and Verify